 - Cask: First fill American standard barrel.
 Second is the specialty Mossburn cask of sherry butt (500 liter) body with American oak heads

 - Age: No Age Statement

-- Mossburn owns the Torabhaig distillery on Skye next to Highland Park.
+- Mossburn owns the Torabhaig distillery on Skye near Talisker (about an hour’s drive – Thanks to John for the clarification!).
 It is a new farmstead turned distillery (purchased in 2013), with a targeted flavor profile of: medium weight, fruit-forward, and medium peat.
 They began distilling in 2017 and will release their first special release bottling in Christmas 2020 (phenol of 80-85 ppm).

 - Mossburn also has a “Vintage Cask” series of independently bottled single casks from the likes of Linkwood, Inchgower, Blair Athol, Teannich, Benrinnes, etc.